aptos-labs/developer-docs/docs/move/book/modules-and-scripts.md

 }
 ```

-However at the source level, these _are not equivalent_—the function
+However, at the source level, these _are not equivalent_—the function
 `m::foo` _must_ be accessed through the `my_addr` named address, and not through
 the numerical value assigned to that address.